catalyst-cloud/catalystcloud-docs/source/getting-started/shared-responsibility-model.rst

   applications or data they host on Catalyst Cloud;
 - Keep a copy or backup of their data outside the Catalyst Cloud.

+|

+Now that you are aware of how the shared responsibility model works on the Catalyst Cloud there are some terms and general knowledge you should be aware of before we start with an example of how to create your first instance.

+:ref:`Previous page <access_to_catalyst_cloud>` - :ref:`Next page
+<additional-info>`